Welcome!

 Gripper

-I learned audio engineering principles (not unlike those used in the pulsejet) to produce and receive clear audio from low cost components despite vibration caused by motors.
+I learned audio engineering principles (not unlike those used in the pulsejet) to produce and receive clear audio from low cost componenets despite vibration caused by motors.

 Head